RobinNash/Matrix/README.md

 # Matrix
 This repository holds a Python modules matrix.py.
 This module allows users to create matrix objects, perform matrix and vector operations, and easily perform elementary row operations on a matrix.
 This module is great for applications in linear algebra.

 The Matrix class holds data of a matrix and can perform matrix operations.
 The Vector class holds data of a Vector and can perform vector operations.
 The RowOp class exists to store data on a elementary row operation.
 It can be represented by a readable string or data values.

 ## How to Use
-To create a Matrix object, cast Matrix to a 2D list.
+To create a Matrix object, cast Matrix to a 2D list or a string.
 For example, the 2x3 matix:
 ```
 1 2 3